 What is happening to me?
 Now I am sensitive to foods!
 Finally, the body is trying to tell you what foods are harmful, the signal is getting louder, and you are hearing it!
 These symptoms are truly blessings in disguise.

 As you may know, trying to figure out exactly which foods are bothering you can be maddening.
 Everyone has 1 or more food intolerances, and have had them since birth.
 Many of us don’t ever notice symptoms, others notice and patch the symptoms with medications.
 In recent years, with the surge of gluten intolerance, the idea of food intolerances is becoming more popular, so more and more are catching on.

 The symptoms of eating foods you are intolerant to are as unique as we are.
 They can arise in minutes, hours or days.
 They can range from itching to hives, gas/bloating to fatigue, heartburn to abdominal pain, migraines to sinus congestion .

 If you have been eating the foods you are intolerant to, this tells me that your GI tract may be unhealthy and not functioning properly on a cellular level.
 What are the OTHER underlying things that may cause unhealthy GI tract?

 So what can I do about it?

-The first thing I would do is test your Food Intolerance via a blood test.
+The first thing I would do is your Food Intolerance Evaluation.
 Clearly, eating these foods cause an unhealthy GI tract in a major way.